yagasoft/DynamicsCrm-CodeGenerator/README.md

 You can read a quick overview of the tool and its functionality [here](http://blog.yagasoft.com/2020/09/dynamics-template-based-code-generator-supercharged).

 To get started, install the Visual Studio extension ([here](https://marketplace.visualstudio.com/items?itemName=Yagasoft.CrmCodeGenerator)).

+Note: any window can be closed by pressing the _ESC_ button on the keyboard, even if the generator is busy.

 #### Add a template to your project